A Universal Genus-Two Curve from Siegel Modular Forms: Preliminaries

-where $A_{ij}$ are the Clebsch invariants in Equations~(\ref{Clebsch_invariants2}).
-Like the coefficients $A_{ij}$, $R^2$ is invariant under the operation $f(x) \mapsto \tilde{f}(x)=f(-x)$ and must be a polynomial in $(I_2, I_4, I_6, I_{10})$.
-Bolza \cite{MR1505464} described the possible automorphism groups of genus-two curves defined by sextics.
-In particular, he provided effective criteria for the cases when the automorphism group of the sextic curve in Equation~(\ref{genus_two_curve}) is nontrivial.
-For a detailed discussion of the automorphism groups of genus-two curve defined over any field $k$ and the corresponding loci in $\M_2$ see \cite{SV}.
+Bolza \cite{MR1505464} described the possible automorphism groups of genus-two curves def\/ined by sextics and provided criteria for the cases when the automorphism group of the sextic curve in equation~\eqref{genus_two_curve} is nontrivial.
+For a detailed discussion of the automorphism groups of genus-two curve def\/ined over any f\/ield $k$ and the corresponding loci in $\M_2$ see \cite{SV}.
+We have the following lemma summarizing our discussion: